Nitisha-hub/AI-Resume-Analyzer/README.md

-# AI-Resume-Analyzer
-AI-powered Resume Analyzer using NLP to extract skills, score resumes, and provide improvement suggestions

 # 🚀 AI Resume Analyzer — Not Just a Tool, A Career Companion

 > 💡 “Most resume tools just scan.
 This one understands.”